Eliza776/DSA-Project-2/README.md

 ## My Analysis
  1. The gender balance is almost equal across the organization, but the undisclosed gender group still makes up over 4%, which may hinder exact figure in gender analysis

- 2. Lagos has a relatively balanced number.
+ 2. Lagos has a relatively balanced number of males and females.

  3. Kaduna has a higher number of males compared to females.